-The goal of Environmental Studies at UCSB has always been to provide our students with the best possible opportunities to learn and develop.
-We have an outstanding faculty and staff; people who are talented, committed, and effective.
+The goal of Environmental Studies at UCSB has always been to provide our students with the best possible opportunities to learn and our faculty with the resources needed for cutting edge research.
 We invite you to join us in pursuit of these goals.

-Environmental Studies has several targets that could particularly benefit from your support.
-One may contribute to any of the following funds by visiting UCSB's secure giving portal or contacting one of UCSB's Development Officers.
+Environmental Studies has several targets that would benefit from your support.
+You may contribute to any of the following funds by visiting UCSB's secure giving portal or contacting one of UCSB's Development Officers.

 Nothing can replace going into the field and getting your “hands dirty” for really learning about the environment.
 For a student, spending time in the field is an opportunity to interact with, and get to know, faculty that can never be matched in the classroom.
 It is vital for Environmental Studies to be able to provide as many field trip opportunities as possible, and to make each as valuable as possible.
 This fund exists to enhance undergraduate environmental education, including field trips and classroom technology.
 It is named to honor Bill Freudenburg, who passed away in December 2010.
 Bill was the model of an environmental studies professor; he held the Dehlsen Endowed Chair in Environmental Studies and was a world class scholar, committed to using his work to make the world a better place for all people.
 He was also an inspiring and popular educator who taught among other classes ENV S 1 - our introductory class, to over 400 students each year.